gospel-desk/www.logstown.com/the-faithful-servants/index.md

 ##### The Familiar

-<div class="caption">Close friends of Jesus, they are Apostles and Equal of the Apostles.</div>
+<div class="caption">Close friends of Jesus, they are Apostles and Equal to the Apostles.</div>

 <table class="faithful-servants">